 - More energy; sharper focus: an aligned body works muscles efficiently.
 That leaves more energy for brainwork.

-- Improved digestion: efficient body mechanics speeds metabolism and waste passage.
+- Improved digestion: efficient body mechanics speed metabolism and the passage of waste.

 Ergonomic Office Chair Downside